-Rangers v Celtic: 2011 League Cup final remembered by those who played in it
+2011 Old Firm final by those who played in it

 |Coverage: Listen live on BBC Radio Scotland and follow live text commentary on the BBC Sport Scotland website and app.

-A "crazy" season, a managerial great's triumphant swansong, and a rookie boss manoeuvring a Glasgow power shift.

-The last final between Rangers and Celtic - the 2011 Scottish League Cup - packed plenty of intrigue.
+A "crazy" season, a managerial great's triumphant swansong and a rookie boss manoeuvring a Glasgow power shift.
+The 2011 League Cup final between Rangers and Celtic packed plenty of intrigue.

-It was current Celtic manager Neil Lennon's first final in his initial stint in charge, and Walter Smith's last as Rangers boss, with the Ibrox side prevailing 2-1 after extra-time.
+It was then Celtic manager Neil Lennon's first final in his initial stint in charge and the late Walter Smith's last as Rangers boss, with the Ibrox side prevailing 2-1 after extra-time.

-As the Old Firm prepare to go head to head in Sunday's showpiece, we speak to two players from each team eight-and-a-half years on from that Hampden occasion.
+As the Old Firm prepare to go head to head in Sunday's showpiece, we speak to two players from each team side on that Hampden occasion 12 years ago.

 Rangers on a revenge mission

-If familiarity breeds contempt, then the two clubs couldn't stand the sight of each other.
-The final was the sixth of seven Old Firm derbies that season, and came just two weeks after a "shame game" Scottish Cup replay which Rangers lost 1-0 at Celtic Park and had three men sent off.
+The final was the sixth of seven Old Firm derbies that season and came just two weeks after a "shame game" Scottish Cup replay that Rangers lost 1-0 at Celtic Park and had three men sent off.
 Of the four derbies since the turn of the year, Celtic had won three and drawn one.

 Rangers captain David Weir: "We had lost at Celtic in the league and cup and got a lot of criticism.
-So it was important we didn't lose to them in the cup final because they would have been in the ascendancy and had the momentum for the league.
+So it was important we didn't lose to them in the final because they would have been in the ascendancy and had the momentum for the league.
 You're only ever two or three games away from a crisis at Rangers.
-If you lose a couple of games it's the end of the world.
+If you lose a couple of games, it's the end of the world.

-Celtic playmaker Kris Commons: "I had only joined Celtic in January that year, and already faced Rangers three times.
+Celtic midfielder Kris Commons: "I had only joined Celtic in January that year and already faced Rangers three times.
 The games were relatively comfortable.
-Without sounding too over-confident or arrogant, I just thought if this the level of Rangers then we will beat them.
+Without sounding too over-confident or arrogant, I just thought, if this is the level of Rangers then we will beat them.
 I thought we had a much better team and squad than them.

 Rangers midfielder Maurice Edu: "That season was crazy because there were so many Old Firm games.
 After the Scottish Cup defeat, revenge was on my mind.
 You are up for the game because it means so much.
 So much is said about it among the players, we read about it in the press, you walk around the city centre and fans are approaching you to make sure you know how important these games are."